omeka/omeka-s-enduser/docs/sites/site_navigation.md

 # Navigation

-Use the **Navigation** tab of the [Sites](../sites/index.md) to manage the navigation, or menu, or your site.
-You can add links, browse pages, and your [pages](../sites/site_pages.md) to the navigation, arrange them, and delete links from the navigation.
+Once you click [Sites](../sites/index.md) and select a site to work on, you can use the Navigation link the left sidebar to manage the navigation, or menu, of your site.
+You can add or delete links, browse pages, and your [pages](../sites/site_pages.md) to the navigation, as well as arrange and nest them.

+Themes present your navigation links in different ways.
+You can also modify navigation settings under [Theme settings](../sites/site_theme.md#theme-settings), such as the depth of nested links to display.
+Be sure to refresh and check your public pages to ensure the navigation is working correctly after you make changes.

 ![Editing navigation with a drawer on the right side of the screen for adding links](../sites/sitesfiles/sitenav_main.png)